OpenNebula/website/content/quick_start/try_opennebula/try_kubernetes_on_opennebula/managing_k8s_with_rancher.md

 ### Exposing the Nginx Deployment

-A quick and simple way to expose the Nginx deployment is to create a **NodePort** service.
+For this tutorial, we'll expose the Nginx deployment by creating a **NodePort** service.

 To create the service, click the **Import YAML** icon ![Import YAML](/images/icons/rancher/import_yaml.png) in the top bar.
 Then, copy-paste the below definition: